syedomair/plan-api/README.md

 ## Batch Processing
-Batch API is for processing complicated time consuming work.
+Batch API is for processing complicated time consuming task.

-When GET /users/batch is called, it simple a trigger a asynchronous goroutine function and returns a batch_task_id instantanously.
+When GET /users/batch is called, it simply trigger an asynchronous goroutine function and returns a batch_task_id instantaneously.

-Then user call GET batch-tasks/{batch_task_id} if the batch task is not completed, it will return the the status only.
-If the task is completed, it will return the data.
+Then user call GET batch-tasks/{batch_task_id} if the batch task is not completed, it returns the the status only.
+If the task is completed, it returns the data.

 https://github.com/syedomair/plan-api/blob/master/services/users-svc/user/repository.go#L56